 Most language schools offer courses for total beginners, intermediates and there are also some lessons available that focus on Serbian for business.
 Many academies also offer lessons designed specifically for children.

-- Berlitz: with several centers in the city.
+- Berlitz: with centers in Slavija Trg and New Belgrade among other areas in the city.